 Polar Setup

-Polar does not support true per-organization customers the way Stripe does.
+Polar lacks true per-organization customers like Stripe.
 In Makerkit:

-• Organization billing UI can still be shown (via referenceId = organization.id)
+• Organization billing UI works (using referenceId = organization.id)

-• The customer portal is effectively user-level, not organization-level
+• The customer portal operates at user level, not organization level

 NEXT_PUBLIC_BILLING_PROVIDER=polar